 Downloaded Images > Memes > GIFs > Rihanna laughing.gif

-The Dropbox desktop app allows automatic syncing of images between your device and the cloud, so any time you save an image on your computer or phone, it will be immediately backed up to your online library.
+The Dropbox desktop app allows automatic syncing of images between your device and the cloud.
+Any time you save an image on your computer or phone, Dropbox will immediately back it up to your online library.
 Dropbox can also sync with other cloud storage services like Google Photos and Google Drive.
-With the desktop app, your Dropbox folder would appear just like your offline files do on File Explorer for Windows or Finder for Mac, just like your other folders.
+With the desktop app, your Dropbox folder includes your cloud files and appears on File Explorer for Windows or Finder for Mac, just like your other folders.

 Any time you add to, remove from, or edit in this folder, these adjustments will then update in your Dropbox account and any device connected to it.
-You can choose which folders or subfolders certain photos are backed up in, and which photos you want available offline.
+You can choose which folders or subfolders to back up certain photos within and which photos you want available offline.

 Adding printed photographs

-Considering the many benefits of online photo organizing services, you might now also want to digitize any printed photographs you have and add those to your online photo collection, and fortunately that's not as difficult as it may seem.
-You don't need to find a scanner to digitize print photos, these days you can do it simply using an iPhone or Android camera.
+Considering the many benefits of online photo organizing services, you might now also want to digitize print photographs and add those to your online library.
+Fortunately, that's not as difficult as it may seem.
+You don't need to find a scanner to digitize print photos.
+These days you can do it simply using an iPhone or Android camera.

 The Dropbox photo scanner app lets you easily scan and upload documents in PDF or PNG file formats and save them directly to your Dropbox.
-There are a number of useful photo editing tools and features for resizing, cropping, and adjusting your scans, and even Optical Character Recognition (OCR) technology to search for text within a scanned document.
+Several helpful photo editing tools and features for resizing, cropping, and adjusting your scans are available.
+Optical Character Recognition (OCR) technology allows you to search for text within a scanned document.

-While there's no real one-size-fits-all approach to how to organize your image library, if you follow the general framework and tips described above, you’ll find it easier than ever to locate the photos you need.
+While there's no one-size-fits-all image organization method, following the tips described above makes it easier than ever to locate the photos you need.
 Also, they will be available whenever you need them, from wherever you are.